pranavdixit8/automl-pipeline-azure/README.md

 ## Overview
-In this project, we go through the various tasks and steps to operationalize Machine Learning Pipeline in Azure.
+In this project, we go through the various tasks and steps to operationalize Machine Learning in Azure.
 The steps involved are:

 1. Authentication
 2. Defining your Machine Learning Model